 We simply do not know if this will be standard treatment in the future or if some unknown side effects may emerge.
 Another study which appeared in JAMA Psychiatry showed even more promising results.
 If you would like to be considered for a trial of Ketamine Therapy at our clinic discuss this with your mental health care professional for a referral to our clinic.
 We will need a psychometric evaluation before therapy and studies following the therapy.
 We also can provide you A consultation with our clinical psychologist.

 About Ketamine Clinic of Hawaii

 We do not prescribe narcotics or any of the opioids as a standard treatment.
-In some cases these medications may have caused problems for you in the first place.
-Our approach is with more natural pain relieving interventions though we do use ketamine for many patients with Chronic Persistent Pain Syndrome (CPPS) and various pain medication resistant pain syndromes.
+In some cases, these medications may cause problems for you in the first place.
+Our approach is with more natural pain relieving interventions though we do use ketamine for many patients with Chronic Persistent Pain Syndrome (CPPS) and various medications for resistant pain syndromes.

 Location – Ketamine Clinic of HawaiiKetamine Clinic of Hawaii

 Hours of Operation